Skip to main content

 Critical Minerals in New Zealand

-New Zealand (NZ) is home to a world class deposit of critical minerals in the form of both in situ hard rock, detrital placer gravels, and sands.
-These deposits are rich in minerals that are considered ‘critical minerals’ by the NZ government as they contain valuable elements including rare earth elements (REE), titanium, scandium, zirconium, and tin among other elements.
-These minerals are important for the advancements in clean energy, medicine, and other emerging technologies, which fuels their increasing demand.
+New Zealand (NZ) is home to a world class deposits of critical minerals, both in situ hard rock, detrital placer gravels, and coastal sands.
+These deposits are rich in minerals that are considered ‘critical minerals’ by the NZ government as they contain valuable minerals including rare earth elements (REE), titanium, scandium, zirconium, and tin.
+These minerals are important for the advancements in clean energy, medicine, chip manufacturing, satellites and other emerging technologies, which fuels their increasing demand.

 The source of these mineral rich sands and gravels are intrusive igneous rocks outcropping within the mountain ranges west of the main divide.
 These tend to be in the ecologically sensitive high country and often within national parks.
-High levels of rainfall and erosion liberate these minerals from their host rock supplying them to rivers where they are progressively concentrated as they are transported to the ocean.
+High levels of rainfall and erosion liberate these minerals from their host rock supplying them to rivers on their journey to the ocean.
 During this process, the critical heavy minerals become increasingly concentrated relative to their source rocks.
 Deposition of these minerals forms alluvial placer deposits within the valleys and, coastal marine placer deposits along the coastline.
-These deposits have long been mining for gold with historic reports of valuable critical minerals being rejected with tailings.
+These deposits have long been mined for gold with historic reports of valuable critical minerals being rejected with tailings.

 Hard Earth Limited

-Hard Earth is an Aotearoa NZ registered company prospecting the potential for REE and critical minerals on the West Coast of the South Island.
-Hard Earth has applied for 4 mineral permits to prospect for alluvial placers deposits in Westland.
+Hard Earth is an NZ registered company prospecting the potential for REE and critical minerals on the West Coast of the South Island.
+Hard Earth has one large mineral permit to prospect for alluvial placers deposits in Westland.
 Permit locations were chosen based on geology, historic reports of enriched tailings, radiometric mapping, and previous lab results.

 The source of these REE-bearing gravels is the intrusive igneous with the uplifted eastern portion of the Paparoa metamorphic core complex.
-These rocks have been eroded over time and washed down to form glaciofluvial and terrace river deposits which Hard Earth has applied for permits to prospect for their potential to be mined for strategic minerals.
+These rocks have been eroded over time and washed down to form glaciofluvial and terrace river deposits which Hard Earth has applied for permits to prospect for their potential to be mined for strategic minerals, predominately monazite and zircon.

 Some of the key minerals target minerals include: